Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

 \subsection{Platform Designs Mediating Malicious Selling Strategies (RQ2)}

-\autoref{fig:interface} demonstrates the interfaces of a Douyin livestream channel. \autoref{tab:designs} shows 15 platform designs that could mediate the malicious selling strategies.
-We found that Compulsive selling strategies (e.g., Forced Endorsement, Forced Subscription) and Deceptive selling strategies (e.g., Fake Scarcity, Fake Social Proof, Fake Exclusive Pricing, and Fake Urgency) were more likely to be facilitated by designs than Designing strategies; Designing strategies more replied on sellers' sale skills or styles.
-In sum, nine specific strategies were supported by design features or functions on the two livestream platforms.
-Below, we reflect how designs mediate the three categories of malicious selling strategies.
+\autoref{fig:interface} demonstrates the interfaces of a TikTok livestream channel. \autoref{tab:designs} shows 15 platform designs that could mediate the malicious selling strategies.
+The 15 designs were presented in both TikTok and Taobao platforms.
+The video recordings demonstrated that Restrictive selling strategies (e.g., Forced Endorsement, Forced Subscription) and Deceptive selling strategies (e.g., Fake Scarcity, Fake Social Proof, Fake Exclusive Pricing, and Fake Urgency) were more likely to be facilitated by platform designs than Covert and Asymmetric strategies.
+Covert and Asymmetric strategies relied more on sellers' sale skills or styles so they were less influenced by platform designs.
+Nine specific strategies were supported by design features or functions within the two livestream platforms.
+Below, we reflect on how livestreaming platform designs mediated the four categories of malicious selling strategies.

-The designs \textbf{subscription}, \textbf{reminder tag}, \textbf{sharing}, \textbf{liking}, \textbf{gifting} and \textbf{chat channel} enabled or supported Compulsive malicious selling strategies such as Forced Subscription and Forced Endorsement.
-It is usual that e-shopping websites and livestream channels apply these designs to require customers' or viewers' subscription, sharing or gifting.
-However, we found that the backend filtering tool, which was orally claimed by streamers, was the key function to enable Compulsive malicious selling strategies.
-For example, before starting the lucky draw, the streamer of VT6 told the viewers that his assistant would check the viewers' subscription.
-If viewers have not subscribed to his channel.
-The streamer would cancel the viewers' prize even if they won.
-The streamer of VT7 required viewers to click the ``like'' button and send a required message ``888'' (stands for fortune in Chinese pronunciation) to the public chat channel.
+Designs using \textbf{subscription}, \textbf{reminder tags}, \textbf{sharing}, \textbf{liking}, \textbf{gifting} or \textbf{chat channels} enabled or supported Restrictive malicious selling strategies such as Forced Subscription and Forced Endorsement.
+It is common for e-shopping websites and livestream channels to apply these designs to require customers' or viewers' subscription, sharing, or gifting, however, we found that the backend filtering tool, which was orally claimed by streamers, was the key function to enable Restrictive malicious selling strategies.
+For example, before starting a lucky draw, the VT6 streamer told viewers that his assistant would check the viewers' subscription.
+If viewers did not subscribe to his channel, the streamer would cancel the viewers' prize.
+The VT7 streamer required viewers to click the ``like'' button and send a required message ``888'' (stands for fortune in Chinese pronunciation) to the public chat channel.
 She said: ``Everyone who wants a coupon sends 888.''
 However, it is not clear whether and how the filtering tool ran.
-Viewers could just follow the streamer's requirement to obtain the coupon.
-Since Compulsive strategies were enabled or supported by platform designs, it suggests a need to modify or remove such design features to restraint malicious selling strategies.
+Viewers could only follow the streamer's requirement to obtain the coupon.
+Since Restrictive strategies were enabled or supported by platform designs, this suggests the need to modify or remove such design features to constrain malicious selling strategies.